 Recovery has been long, painful and frustrating.
 She started physical therapy 4 to 6 weeks after the crash and relished in all of the small victories like being able to walk without a limp, using weights, box jumps and just sweating.

 In the last few months, she has returned to training but still is not quite 100%.
 Her biggest issue now is the scarring on her face and body.
 In addition to the scars, dirt and asphalt is embedded under her skin.
 It’s uncomfortable and makes her self-conscious to the point that she sometimes just didn’t feel like leaving her house.
 She has to make sure that the scars are protected from the sun at all times, which is a challenge now that the weather is warming up.
-Andrea came to our practice and started seeing Dr. Goldman at least once a month for laser treatments with the pulse dye laser, intense pulsed light, q-switched Nd:YAG, and Deep FX lasers to reduce the appearance of her scars.
+Andrea came to our practice in San Diego, CA and started seeing Dr. Goldman at least once a month for laser treatments with the pulse dye laser, intense pulsed light, q-switched Nd:YAG, and Deep FX lasers to reduce the appearance of her scars.

 Andrea says, “I’ve learned so much from this whole experience.
 I’m so much stronger than I ever thought I was.
 I’ve learned a lot about what is important and what’s not.
 I’ve learned about the depth of the unwavering love and support from my Mom and husband.
 And, I’ve been amazed and humbled by the people who have been supportive, tolerant, patient and loving.
 Thank you Dr. Goldman!
 Because of you I’m no longer a hermit in my own house.”
+To learn more about becoming a patient for scar treatment, contact us at Cosmetic Laser Dermatology.

 Next, learn all about Dark Under Eye Circles.